-The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively.
 The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.

-Definition of Accounting Estimates - Amendments to IAS 8 In February 2021, the IASB issued amendments to IAS 8, in which it introduces a new definition of 'accounting estimates'.
+- 2. Statement of Compliance and Basis of Preparation (Continued) - (d) Adoption of new and revised International Financial Reporting Standards (continued) - (ii) Standards, interpretations and amendments to existing standards that are not yet effective and have not been early adopted by the Group (continued) - Definition of Accounting Estimates Amendments to IAS 8 In February 2021, the IASB issued amendments to IAS 8, in which it introduces a new definition of 'accounting estimates'.